-This week we are exploring the potential of mobile Augmented Reality (AR) – for example Wikitude, Aurasma, or Junaio, download either of these AR Apps to your mobile device, explore some AR content, then create and share a mobile AR project description to the Project Bank for feedback.
+This week we are exploring the potential of mobile Augmented Reality (AR) – for example Wikitude, Junaio, Layar, Aurasma, or Blippar.
+Download one of these AR Apps to your mobile device, explore some AR content, then create and share a mobile AR project description to the Project Bank for feedback.
 Rate another participants mobile AR project.

 Mobile Augmented Reality utilises a smart device’s built-in camera and geolocation sensors (GPS, compass, and gyroscope) to overlay the real world environment with digital information, thus augmenting a real-world environment.
+AR content can be triggered either by location (Wikitude), scanning markers such as QR codes, or image recognition (Aurasma, Layar).
 While mobile AR has predominantly been used for marketing, Museum visits, enhancing Magazines, and other forms of content delivery, there is a range of freely available mobile AR content creation and sharing platforms that can be used for student-generated projects.

 Slideshow of creating an interactive Google Map & publishing in Wikitude